JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 \[Amazon Homepage Screenshot with no Amazon text\]
 {: refdef}

+If a logo is mostly text, Vision may mistakenly associate regular text words to that logo.

 # Costs

 The cost calculation is still a bit of a mystery to me.
 I'm not sure if the image base64 counts as part of the input tokens or if "low res" mode only charages a flat 85 token plus output tokens.
 I'll continue to test and update this section, but i'm seeing input tokens in the tens of thosands per image right now